AnderGray/ProbabilityBoundsAnalysis.jl/docs/src/copulas.md

 ```
 !["Plot of a bivariate p-box"](./plots/BivariatPbox1.png)

-If the copula is precise, but the marginals are p-boxes, then the bivariate p-box may also be samples.
+If the copula is precise, but the marginals are p-boxes, then the bivariate p-box may also be sampled.
 This generates a correlated random set.

 ```julia
 julia> a = b = beta(interval(3,5),interval(1,3));